The Baruch College Faculty Handbook

 spelled out, preferably through a written syllabus, as well as

-For a thought-provoking view of student responsibilities that encourages faculty to articulate these in the context of their own responsibilities, see Bill Taylor's "Letter to My Students" (which also may be accessed from the Academic Integrity page of the Faculty Handbook website).
+For a thought-provoking view of student responsibilities that encourages members of the faculty to articulate these in the context of their own responsibilities, see Bill Taylor's "Letter to My Students" (which also may be accessed from the Academic Integrity page of the Faculty Handbook website).
 Again, anyone who wishes to incorporate this approach is invited to pick and choose.

 - Faculty who do allow students to talk or to leave the room during